 "Ah," Dumbledore said happily, "then I won't take up any more of your night.
 I've still got to greet our new eager young minds.
 Have a good night, Severus," the man said as he started walking away.

 "And you, headmaster," he returned by rote, listening intently for the man's hobbled steps and muffled groans to completely disappear as he descended below.

 Once he was gone, Severus closed his eyes and briefly delved into the recent bit of tension to try and clear his mind.
-The last thing wanted to do is get to know any of the wretched youngsters below but the man was right, as far as that went.
+The last thing he wanted to do was get to know any of the wretched youngsters below but the man was right, as far as it went.
 The prior links of his self-forged chain would behaviorally bind him to remain at Hogwarts for all those years, but how much of that would survive the year?

 The tension the old man had added seemed to melt when he considered what might happen if Albus was found guilty of taking those funds from the Potter boy and perhaps forced to leave the castle forever.
 It seemed an unlikely course for events to take, but if it did, would Severus finally be free?
 It wasn't as if he could fulfill his role as spy and double-agent if the person he was spying on – and working for – was no longer there, so perhaps there was a chance to change his life short of a return to the obliviousness of youth after all.

 But even with Dumbledore gone, what kind of freedom would that be for him?
 His life had been a hollow one since the end of his Fifth Year, so even with no reason to remain at Hogwarts what was there for him outside of it?
 He'd still be prone to the same behaviors that led him to be a prisoner here in the first place, but doing anything other than what he'd always done would at least provide the opportunity for something new.